pineappleisme/Activity-Management/README.md

-  # Activity Management
+  # Training Management

-  This is a code bundle for Activity Management.
+  This is a code bundle for Training Management.
 The original project is available at https://www.figma.com/design/IZBQSFnAweA8aFwNdg7Y5j/Activity-Management.

   ## Running the code